Beyond Literal Mapping: Benchmarking and Improving Non-Literal Translation Evaluation: Data Construction

 \subsection{Data Annotation}

-All recruited annotators hold degrees in translation and possess extensive prior experience in translation evaluation tasks. \paragraph{Translation Quality.} We adopt the Scalar Quality Metrics (SQM) framework, a standard human evaluation protocol used in WMT tasks \citep{2021-wmtmqm}.
+All recruited annotators hold degrees in translation and possess extensive prior experience in translation evaluation tasks. \paragraph{Translation Quality.} We adopt the Scalar Quality Metrics (SQM) framework, a human evaluation protocol used in WMT tasks \citep{2021-wmtmqm}.
+The choice of the SQM protocol is primarily driven by the distinct characteristics of non-literal translation in MENT.
+Unlike literal mapping, failures in non-literal contexts often stem from a holistic misunderstanding of the source text's slang or cultural nuances, rather than isolated lexical errors.
+Consequently, identifying specific error spans under an annotation protocol like Multidimensional Quality Metrics (MQM) \citep{2013-mqm} becomes highly subjective, as the error often permeates the entire sentence structure.
 Following previous practices on human evaluation \citep{2024-maple, 2025-seedx, 2025-hunyuanmt}, we employ a 5-point scale based on the specific criteria illustrated in Appendix \ref{sec:appendix_annotation}.

 To ensure the reliability of the annotations, we introduce redundancy into the annotation process.
 Specifically, each segment (10 translations corresponding to a source sentence) is evaluated by at least two independent annotators, and the final quality score for each translation is derived by averaging these individual ratings.